chigreene/Work-Day-Scheduler/README.md

 - The project solves the issue of not having a dynamic work day calendar that can be accessed via the internet.
 - What I learned is how to use dynamic webpage tools like jquery, jquery UI, and local storage.

+## Usage

+The web page is used to organize a work day into hour time blocks.

 ![Work Day Scheduler](./assets/work%20day%20scheduler.png)

+URL to web page: https://chigreene.github.io/Work-Day-Scheduler/

+## Credits
+Ross
+Matt J
+EdX